synfinatic/alpacascope/README.md

 #### Does AlpacaScope need to run on the same computer as CWPI/ASCOM?
 No, but that is probably the most common solution.
-AlpacaScope just needs to be able to talk to the ASCOME Remote Server running on the same computer as the ASCOM driver connected to your telescope mount.
+AlpacaScope just needs to be able to talk to the ASCOM Remote Server running on the same computer as the ASCOM driver connected to your telescope mount.

 #### My software only supports the Meade LX200 protocol.
 Can I use that?